UTmail Frequently Asked Questions

 How Do I Convert My Personal UTmail Account to a Business Account?

-In some cases, you may want to convert your UTmail account from Personal to Business, or vice-versa.
-Scenarios for this might include retirees who create accounts of both types, but want to continue using their Business account, an employee who previously created a Personal account and wants to use it for University Business, or a former student worker who created a Business account and would like to continue using it after their appointment has ended.
+In some cases, you may want to convert your UTmail account from Personal to Business.
+Scenarios for this might include an employee who previously created a Personal account and wants to use it for University Business.
 Account conversions are irreversible.

 You will need the following information:

 - Your UTmail Personal account address

 - Your UTmail Business account address (if applicable)

 Departmental accounts are not available in UTmail.
 Departmental accounts, or resource accounts, are only available in Office 365.

 Are UTmail Business Accounts Suitable for Storing Confidential Data?